luilver/zbee/cv_data/sections/02_summary.md

  systems for data ingestion, storage, and model lifecycle management.
 - Skilled in MLOps practices, integrating tools like TensorFlow, MLflow, and Kubernetes to ensure scalability and reliability.
-- Strong collaborator with a track record of mentoring engineers and aligning technical solutions with business goals, including compliance with GDPR standards.